Student Laptop Purchasing Guidelines

 Can I use a computer that I currently own?

 Yes.
 As long as the system meets the minimum requirements listed above, it should serve you well at WVWC.
-We recommend that you bring any system recovery media that you may have and keep it in a location where it will not become damaged.
-Many systems include a utility to create recovery disks or flash drives.
-If you have not created a recovery media set for your laptop, we highly recommend that you do so.
 Our office also assists our students with advice regarding maintenance, upgrades, and out-of-warranty repairs.
 Also, should the need for a new computer arise at a later time, the recommended models through our partner are available throughout the year.

 Can I use a MacBook?